Unlock Uptown’s Secret Spots

 In the early 1900s, Tryon Street was the area’s most popular retail row with stores like Belk Bros., Efird’s Department Store and Ivey’s Department Store bringing people from all over the region to shop.
 Over time, department stores started moving to suburban malls.
 While large retailers aren’t as prevalent in Uptown today, local shops and boutiques still call the area home.
 But where are they?

-Various retail shops are sprinkled throughout Uptown, but three retail-centric spots are hidden away underneath Uptown’s towering skyscrapers: 7th Street Public Market, Latta Arcade/Brevard Court and Overstreet Mall.
+Various retail shops are sprinkled throughout Uptown, but three retail-centric spots are hidden away underneath Uptown’s towering skyscrapers: The Market at 7th Street, Latta Arcade/Brevard Court and Overstreet Mall.

-7th Street Public Market opened in 2011 as North Carolina’s first food hall, featuring culinary vendors and retail shops.
+The Market at 7th Street opened in 2011 as North Carolina’s first food hall, featuring culinary vendors and retail shops.
 The nonprofit operates as a small business incubator that helps entrepreneurs grow while providing local products to residents and visitors.
 Retail shops include the Charlotte-centric gift boutique CLT Find and zero-waste beauty refill store Good Earth Essentials.
-While new vendors pop up often, the market’s current food and beverage stalls include Assorted Table Wine Shoppe, Hazelnuts Crêperie, It’s Poppin!
-Gourmet Kettle Corn, Momo Station, Not Just Coffee, Orrman’s Cheese Shop, Pure Pizza, Rico’s Acai, Tank’s Tap, Viva Raw and Uptown Yolk.
+While new vendors pop up often, the market’s current food and beverage stalls include Assorted Table Wine Shoppe, Geno D's Pizza, It’s Poppin!
+Gourmet Kettle Corn, Momo Station, Not Just Coffee, Orrman’s Cheese Shop, Rico’s Acai, SC Cafe, and Viva Raw.

 Latta Arcade opened in 1915 and is one of Uptown’s only historic retail landmarks still in operation.
 The two-level property features retail shops, offices, restaurants and bars with a pedestrian walkway through the middle that leads out to Brevard Court, a light-covered exterior courtyard.
 Commonly called the French Quarter (the name of one of the courtyard’s anchor restaurants), Brevard Court also features a variety of shops and culinary options with outdoor seating.
 Potbelly and Chipotle flank the unassuming Latta Arcade entrance on Tryon Street, but once you walk inside, you will be transported back in time.
 Current occupants include Arcade Men’s Room, Technicuts, Cell Phone Repair (CPR), Pie in the Sky Pizza, Phil’s Deli, Ohana Poke, Queen City Bites & Crafts, Belfast Mill, Clover Joe’s, Nefelie’s, Valhalla and more.